 There are 624,000 existing homes in South Yorkshire.
 79% of this stock is privately owned; 16% is local authority owned; and 5% is Housing Association stock3.
 Rates of home ownership are relatively high in South Yorkshire and the 2020 Housing Review found that there is a relatively well-balanced housing market4.
-[Comparator figures to be inserted]
+This compares to 83% home ownership across England, and falls within the broad range of 74 - 82% for other Metropolitan County areas.